kaplanelad/shellfirm/mcp/README.md

 - Is this offline?
   - Yes.
 Rule evaluation runs locally via WASM.
 - Which OSes are supported?
   - macOS, Linux, and Windows.
-Headless browsers are supported on all platforms (via Playwright).
+Headless browsers are supported on all platforms.
 - Can I customize rules?
   - Yes.
 Rules live in this repo (Rust), compiled to WASM, and can be extended.

 ## Related work and inspiration

 - Vibe MCP emphasizes unified AI rules and clean JSON designed for AI consumption.
 Shellfirm MCP shares the same spirit of AI‑friendly, structured outputs and MCP compliance ([README source](https://raw.githubusercontent.com/Jinjos/vibe-mcp/refs/heads/main/README.md)).
-- Playwright provides resilient, fast, cross‑browser automation and headless execution used for the challenge UI ([README source](https://raw.githubusercontent.com/microsoft/playwright/refs/heads/main/README.md)).

 ## Roadmap